 Commonly described margins in pancreatic resection specimens include:

 All of the margins are examined under a microscope by your pathologist to determine the margin status.
-A margin is considered positive when there are tumour cells within 1 millimeter of the edge of the cut tissue.
+A margin is considered positive when there are tumour cells within 1 millimetre of the edge of the cut tissue.
 A margin is negative when cancer cells are more than 1 mm from the cut tissue edge.
 A positive margin is associated with a higher risk of the tumour re-growing in the same site after surgery or treatment.

+The pathologic stage for well differentiated neuroendocrine tumours of the pancreas is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about primary tumour (T), lymph nodes (N) and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each of the three parts a number.
-In general, a higher number means more advanced disease and a worse prognosis.
+In general, a higher number means a more advanced disease and a worse prognosis.